Yield Stress Materials in Soft Condensed Matter: General concepts about yield stress fluids

-Whereas colloidal gels are formed when strong adhesive interactions are added to semi-dilute colloids with repulsive, nearly hard sphere colloids, the behaviour of attractive colloids at large density has also attracted a large experimental interest in the recent decade \cite{Sciortino:2005,Puertas:2009}.
-In this situation, a complex physical interplay is to be expected, as this corresponds to a competition between the non-equilibrium kinetic arrest arising at moderate densities (leading to gelation), and the glassy physics emerging at large densities without adhesive interaction (leading to glass formation).
+In addition to gels of repulsive colloids, the behavior of dense assemblies of attractive colloids has also attracted a large experimental interest in the recent decade \cite{Sciortino:2005,Puertas:2009}.
+In this situation, a complex physical interplay is to be expected, due to the competition between the non-equilibrium kinetic arrest arising at moderate densities (leading to nonequilibrium gelation) and the glassy physics emerging at large densities without adhesive interaction (leading to glass formation).
 Early studies have advocated that this competition produces a novel state of arrested matter, named ``attractive glass'' \cite{Fabbian:1999,Dawson:2000,Pham:2002,Sciortino:2002}, actively studied both numerically and experimentally \cite{Pham:2002,Pham:2004,Sciortino:2003,Zaccarelli:2005,Puertas:2005}.
+For a discussion on how to experimentally differentiate a glass from both a gel and an attractive glass, see \cite{Bonn:1999,Tanaka:2004}.
 Because the dynamics is controlled by at least two microscopic lengthscales (the adhesion range responsible for initiating phase separation, and the cage size responsible for the glassy dynamic arrest), complex relaxation patterns have been predicted \cite{Fabbian:1999,Dawson:2000} and observed \cite{Pham:2004,Zaccarelli:2005}, including in rheological studies \cite{Koumakis:2011}.
-Whereas early interpretation relied on the existence of an underlying peculiar form of glass singularity predicted by mode-coupling theory \cite{Fabbian:1999,Dawson:2000}, more recent work has shown that such singularity is not needed for complex time dependences to occur \cite{Chaudhuri:2010b}, whereas the existence of a genuine attractive glass phase has also been called into question \cite{Zaccarelli:2009,Royall:2015}.
+Whereas early interpretation relied on the existence of an underlying peculiar form of glass singularity predicted by mode-coupling theory \cite{Fabbian:1999,Dawson:2000}, additional work has shown that such singularity is not needed for complex time dependences to occur \cite{Chaudhuri:2010b}.
+The existence of a genuine attractive glass phase has also been called into question \cite{Zaccarelli:2009,Royall:2015}, and indeed the idea of a specific type of attractive glass does not seem needed to interpret the rheology of all concentrated attractive glasses, see e.g. \cite{Datta:2011} for the example of an attractive emulsion.
+From a practical (rather than fundamental) viewpoint, the idea that glasses with different types of frozen-in disorder may exist in models with adhesive interections remains valuable~\cite{Pham:2004}.